GeorgiiFirsov/GeorgyFirsov.github.io/src/cpp_reflection.md

 but it is a future of C++ language.
 In this post I'll show you how to *simulate* it and do some magic with POD-structures.

 **Note 2:** (motivation).
-In my company I was spending in the from of one interesting task: to write a function, that receives two raw pointers to structs and an id of a structure, that corresponds to a type of structs.
+In my company I was standing in the front of one interesting task: to write a function, that receives two raw pointers to structs and an id of a structure, that corresponds to a type of structs.
 The task was to compare two objects and dump the difference into XML.
 It looks like this:
 ```cpp